awsdocs/amazon-eks-user-guide/doc_source/cni-env-vars.md

 **Type** – String
 **Default** – `{}`
 **Example values** – `{"tag_key": "tag_val"}`
-Metadata applied to ENIs help you categorize and organize your resources for billing or other purposes\.
+Metadata applied to network interfaces help you categorize and organize your resources for billing or other purposes\.
 Each tag consists of a custom\-defined key and an optional value\.
 Tag keys can have a maximum character length of 128 characters\.
 Tag values can have a maximum length of 256 characters\.
-The tags will be added to all ENIs on the host\.
+The tags will be added to all network interfaces on the host\.
 Custom tags should not contain the `k8s.amazonaws.com` prefix, because it is reserved\.
 If the tag contains `k8s.amazonaws.com`, the tag addition will be ignored\.

 **`CLUSTER_NAME`**
 **Type** – String
 **Default** – `""`
-Specifies the cluster name to tag allocated ENIs with\.
+Specifies the cluster name to tag allocated network interfaces with\.

-**ENI tags related to allocation**
+**Network interface tags related to allocation**

-This plugin interacts with the following tags on ENIs:
+This plugin interacts with the following tags on network interfaces:
 + `cluster.k8s.amazonaws.com/name`
 + `node.k8s.amazonaws.com/instance_id`
 + `node.k8s.amazonaws.com/no_manage`
 **Cluster name tag**
-The tag `cluster.k8s.amazonaws.com/name` will be set to the cluster name of the `aws-node` daemonset which created the ENI\.
+The tag `cluster.k8s.amazonaws.com/name` will be set to the cluster name of the `aws-node` daemonset which created the network interface\.
 **Instance ID tag**
-The tag `node.k8s.amazonaws.com/instance_id` will be set to the instance ID of the `aws-node` instance that allocated this ENI\.
+The tag `node.k8s.amazonaws.com/instance_id` will be set to the instance ID of the `aws-node` instance that allocated this network interface\.
 **No manage tag**
-The `node.k8s.amazonaws.com/no_manage` tag is read by the `aws-node` daemonset to determine whether an ENI attached to the machine should not be configured or used for private IP addresses\.
-This tag is not set by the CNI plugin itself, but rather may be set by a user to indicate that an ENI is intended for host networking pods, or for some other process unrelated to Kubernetes\.
+The `node.k8s.amazonaws.com/no_manage` tag is read by the `aws-node` daemonset to determine whether a network interface attached to the machine should not be configured or used for private IP addresses\.
+This tag is not set by the CNI plugin itself, but rather may be set by a user to indicate that a network interface is intended for host networking pods, or for some other process unrelated to Kubernetes\.
-Attaching an ENI with the `no_manage` tag will result in an incorrect value for the `kubelet`'s `--max-pods` configuration option\.
+Attaching a network interface with the `no_manage` tag will result in an incorrect value for the `kubelet`'s `--max-pods` configuration option\.
 Consider also updating the `MAX_ENI` and `--max-pods` configuration options on this plugin and the `kubelet`, respectively, if you are using of this tag\.

 **Notes**
 The `L-IPAMD` \(`aws-node` daemonSet\) running on every node requires access to the Kubernetes API server\.
 If it can not reach the Kubernetes API server, `ipamD` will exit and the CNI will not be able to get any IP addresses for pods\.
 To confirm whether `L-IPAMD` has access to the Kubernetes API server\.